mommy003/PRSice_use/README.md

 # Genimoic prediction following Clumping and P-value Threasholding using PRSice

+### Phenotype simulation
+We simulated a quantitative phenotype with a heritability of 0.5 captured by 100 causal variants in 348,501 unrelated UKB participants with an European ancestry using [GCTA](https://yanglab.westlake.edu.cn/software/gcta/#GWASSimulation), and performed GWAS with [PLINK 1.9](https://www.cog-genomics.org/plink/1.9/assoc).
+Using effects of the 100 causal variants simulated, we calculated the phenotype of the 502 EUR participants of the Phase 3 data in the [1000 Genomes Project](https://www.internationalgenome.org/) as the true phenotypes.
+Polygenic scores will be generated for the 502 participants using the C + PT method implemented in [PRSice](https://choishingwan.github.io/PRSice/) and the SBayesRC method (https://www.nature.com/articles/s41588-024-01704-y) implemented in [GCTB](https://gctbhub.cloud.edu.au/software/gctb/#SBayesRCTutorial).
+We will go through the two methods and compare the accuracy achieved by the two methods.

 ## PBL Scenario
 Imagine we are part of a research team studying a quantitative trait (e.g., height).
 We have GWAS summary statistics from a large external study, and we have genotype + phenotype data for a cohort (lets say target dataset).
 Now the task is to build a polygenic risk score (PRS) and evaluate how well it predicts the trait in target cohort.